 Who is eligible to request a DNR order?

 An individual, their healthcare provider, or a family member (as provided by state law) can agree to a DNR order.
-Although the specifics can vary, generally a DNR order must be discussed with the person it will be for if they have the capability to make medical decisions.
+Although the specifics can vary, generally a Do Not Resuscitate order must be discussed with the person it will be for if they have the capability to make medical decisions.
 If a person is incapable or otherwise unable of making this decision, a physician can consult instructions in a living will or speak with an appointed healthcare agent.
 If there are no written directives, a physician can consult a family member or close friend of the individual to try and determine what they would have wanted.